-$^{^{2}}$ For example, the elasticity of youth employment with respect to the minimum wage of 0.075 reported
+2For example, the elasticity of youth employment with respect to the minimum wage of 0.075 reported

 Our empirical evidence exploits a large discontinuity in Danish minimum wage rules occurring when workers reach age 18.
 The Danish context is ideal for our purpose.
-Denmark has large changes in minimum wage rates when workers turn 18 (and no change at any other ages) and a high adult minimum wage comparable to the \$15 level in place in California and under consideration more generally in the U.S.3 Furthermore, we can study the effect of the age discontinuity using high-quality monthly data on wages, employment, and hours worked for the entire workforce of Denmark.4 by the US Congressional Budget Office is based on changes in a global minimum wage (Congressional Budget Office, 2014).
+Denmark has large changes in minimum wage rates when workers turn 18 (and no change at any other ages) and a high adult minimum wage comparable to the \$15 level in place in California and under consideration more generally in the US.3 Furthermore, we can study the effect of the age discontinuity using high-quality monthly data on wages, employment, and hours worked for the entire Danish workforce.4